ihmmaru99/ihmmaru99/README.md

 # Introduce

 Hello, my name is Ihm Jeong-Bin.<br>
-I aspire to be a self-driving software engineer.<br>
+I aspire to be a autonomous driving software engineer.<br>
 <b><h3>Motto</h3></b>
 Since life is like a floating cloud, let's not hesitate.